11 August 2011

 Search engines are constantly striving to provide relevant search results for each search query.
-Up until now, search engines place high importance on off-page criteria – namely links.
+Up until now, search engines place high importance on SEO off-page factors – namely links.

 Link popularity is based on the number of links a search engine finds pointing to a particular site – the more popular the site, the more likely it is to have quality content.
 Quality sites are more likely to have content rich pages, allowing the search engine to provide relevant quality results to search queries.
 To this end, search engines still give higher ranking in their search results to pages that come from a site with high link popularity.